Luzog78/42-darkly/SQL injection avancee/Ressources/Readme.md

 #### Step 1:

-- Go to the search image page
+- Go to the search image page.

 #### Step 2: